 Each camp has a modern and well-equipped health center with a registered nurse on duty.
 We work closely with physicians in Woodland Park and Colorado Springs.
 It is a 30-minute drive to Pikes Peak Regional Hospital and there is an EMS service based in Florissant.

 If you talk to anyone who has been to camp, they will tell you that our food is excellent.
 Our cooks, who have been with us for years, prepare well-balanced meals from fresh ingredients.
 Our bakery produces homemade breads, cookies, and other delicious desserts daily.
 We provide a vegetarian option at each meal and are able to make accommodations for most food allergies.
+Please contact a director if you would like access to our menus.

-Consistent with our goals of promoting self-reliance, strong social connections and appreciation of the natural world, we limit the use of electronic and multi-use devices at Big Spring and High Trails.
-Campers should not bring cell phones, laptop computers, video games, or video/DVD players to camp.
+Campers should not bring cell phones, laptop computers, airpods, tablets or video games for use at camp.
 When campers carry any of these items for travel to and from camp, we will collect and store the items during the session and return them for the flight home.
-MP3 players and iPods may be brought to camp, but their use is very limited and loss or damage is always a risk.

 The American Camp Association is an organization of professionals who join together to enhance the value and quality of the camp experience for the children who attend our programs.
 The ACA is the only national camp accreditation authority, and camps must maintain a high level of safety, program quality, and youth development practices to meet the 300 standards established by the ACA.
 Each accredited camp is visited by a team of trained camp professionals to assure that the standards are being implemented.
 Sanborn Western Camps has been accredited by the ACA for more than 60 years.